dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 * **Account**: Each neuron has an associated account on the ICP ledger where the locked ICP balance resides.
 This account is owned by the NNS governance canister and therefore a user cannot move staked tokens.
 * **Controller**: The principal that controls the neuron.
 The principal must identify a public key pair, which acts as a “master key,” such that the corresponding secret key should be kept very secure.
 A principal can control many neurons.

 * **Dissolve delay & dissolve state**: The tokens in a neuron are locked for a specified time, called the _dissolve delay_.
-This can be thought of like a timer.
+This can be thought of like a kitchen timer that can only be turned in one direction.
+It can be arbitrarily increased, but only reduced by turning on the countdown and waiting for the time to pass.
+A neuron is eligible to vote if it has a dissolve delay of at least 6 months.
   * A neuron can be _non-dissolving_ which means that the timer is stopped and the neuron's dissolve delay remains the same.
   * A neuron can be _dissolving_ which means that the timer is decreasing the neuron's dissolve delay as time passes.
   * Once the timer has counted down, a neuron is _dissolved_ and the ICP tokens can be unstaked again.